Find tag file entries matching specified names

 discussion on this.

-Further filtering and sorting on the tags listed by actions are performed using:
+Further filtering, sorting, and formatting on the tags listed by actions are performed using:

 - Filter the tags listed by ACTION with EXP before printing.